dirac-institute/sorcha/docs/installation.rst

     bootstrap_sorcha_data_files

 .. note::
-   This script will download and store the auxillary files in your computer's local cache directory.
+   This script will download and store the auxiliary files in your computer's local cache directory.

 .. note::
    These files are stored in your system's cache by default if the optional --cache flag is not provided.
 If the files already downloaded and want a fresh download, you need to use the -f flag.